YiweiNiu/DriverNetPy/README.md

 # DriverNetPy - A Python implementation of DriverNet.

-This repository is a Python implementation of the DriverNet algorithm [^1].
+This repository is a Python implementation of the DriverNet](https://www.bioconductor.org/packages/DriverNet/) algorithm.

 ## Motivation

-[DriverNet](https://www.bioconductor.org/packages/DriverNet/) [^1] uses an easy-to-understand greedy searching algorithm to prioritize cancer drivers.
+[DriverNet](https://www.bioconductor.org/packages/DriverNet/) uses an easy-to-understand greedy searching algorithm to prioritize cancer drivers.
+Here is the paper.

+> Bashashati A, Haffari G, Ding J, Ha G, Lui K, Rosner J, Huntsman DG, Caldas C, Aparicio SA, Shah SP.
+2012.
+DriverNet: uncovering the impact of somatic driver mutations on transcriptional networks in cancer.
+Genome Biology.
+13:R124. doi:[10.1186/gb-2012-13-12-r124](https://doi.org/10.1186/gb-2012-13-12-r124).

 I like this idea.
 It is elegant and effective.

 To better understand it, I decided to write a Python version in case I would use this algorithm in other projects.